-Total Direct Compensation Components for 2022
+Total Direct Compensation Components for 2023

-Pay Element Vehicle Philosophy Fixed Benefits Health, dental and vision insurance available to all employees.
-401K program, vacation policy and disability plans to provide income replacement due to long- term or short-term illness Provide core health, welfare and retirement savings plans for executives.
-Provide substantially the same programs for all employees with minimal executive perquisites. Ľ Base Pay Base pay rates that are reviewed annually and subject to Compensation Committee recommendations Provide compensation that is competitive with the median peer group practices.
+Pay Element Vehicle Philosophy ixed Benefits Health, dental and vision insurance available to all employees.
+401K program, vacation policy and disability plans to provide income replacement due to long-term or short-term illness Provide core health, welfare and retirement savings plans for executives.
+Provide substantially the same programs for all employees with minimal executive perquisites.
+Base Pay Base pay rates that are reviewed annually and subject to Compensation Committee recommendations Provide compensation that is competitive with the median peer group practices.
 Base pay levels reflect the unique skills and abilities of our executives and accounting for the primary duties associated with the executive's role.
 (Risk) Short-Term Incentive Annual incentive opportunity to earn a percentage of base pay based on annual operating objectives Provides incentive opportunities that approximate median peer group pay when performance targets are achieved.
 When targets are exceeded, the executive should be rewarded for their efforts with pay that exceeds the median of the peer group.
 When targets are not achieved, the executive should earn pay levels below the median of the peer group.
-Variable Long-Term Incentives Time-Based Restricted Stock Units Time-based restricted stock unit grants that vest in equal annual installments over 3 years, or in the case of our Chairman, in eight bi-annual installments over 4 years.
+Variable Long-Term Incentives Time-Based Restricted Stock Units Time-based restricted stock unit grants that vest in equal annual installments over 3 years.
 If the executive remains with the Company, the executive experiences either increased or decreased pay levels based on the performance of the stock price, fully aligning our executives with the return of the Company's stock.
-Performance-Based Restricted Stock Units Performance-based restricted stock units that are tied to total shareholder return over a performance period that aligns stockholders and executive interests, providing an additional reward opportunity for the executive when absolute and/or relative returns exceed those of our peer group.
-Gulfport 2023 PROXY STATEMENT 29
+Performance-Based Restricted Stock Units Performance-based restricted stock units that are tied to total shareholder return over a performance period that aligns stockholders and executive interests, providing an additional incentive opportunity for the executive when absolute and/or relative returns exceed those of our peer group.
+Gulfport 2024 PROXY STATEMENT 31